PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 ---

-# Using NFT Data Grids
+# Using Data Grids
-NOAA Fisheries Toolbox data grids have many functions that are similar to spreadsheet software programs.
+Data grids have many functions that are similar to spreadsheet software programs.
 However, there are a few differences and limitations.
 The following topics will  describe in detail how to perform common tasks.

 Right-clicking on the cell to show the Cut, Copy, Paste and Delete options.